taiak/git-hook-denemeleri/rapor-git-hooks.md

 message = ARGV[0]
 branch = %x[git rev-parse --abbrev-ref HEAD]
-# Issue IDs are assumed to be of the form "XXXXX-NN" and the branch name for a
-# feature branch with gitflow convention is then named
-# "feature/XXXXX-NN-some-description".
-# If your issues have a different pattern, simply adapt this regular expression

 match = /^feature\/(\w+-\d+)-/.match(branch)

 # This makes it easy to extend this hook to provide multiple variables that can then be